gort818/fallterm/README.md

 A python curses program utilizing  bash scripts to allow users to create logs or data entries using vi, to print said data entries, make new directories, etc.

+Dependencies:

+Python3,Python3 curses, and bash.

+So far I have only tested the program with linux, it might work with OSX but I don't have a machine to test with,

 Note:
 This is a work in progress and any refining the code would be greatly appreciated!